bxparks/rpn83p/USER_GUIDE.md

 modes, in contrast to the HP-42S which remaps those buttons to the `BASE/`, `BASE*`, `BASE-`, and `BASE+` functions instead.

-For example, suppose you had the following numbers in the RPN stack in `DEC`
+For example, suppose the following numbers are in the RPN stack in `DEC` mode:
-mode:

 > ![Base Arithmetic Part 1](docs/rpn83p-screenshot-base-arithmetic-1-dec.png)